resumejob/blog/content/posts/Proportional Pricing Model.md

 4. Risk estimation

 #### Consequentialism
 In the beginning, we thought that customers want to improve the ability for interviewing, but we were wrong.
 What customers really need is getting a job, **and there is a huge difference between them.** Most people will only judge the quality of the course based on the result after completing it.
 Under the previous price model, customers will balance between the course cost and interview skills obtained with their criterion.
-On the contrary, Proportional Pricing Model closely connects the recruitment certainty with our course so customers would balance the course cost with the success of recruitment.
+But now, Proportional Pricing Model closely connects the recruitment certainty with our course so customers would balance the course cost with the success of recruitment.

 #### Dynamic price
 1. Proportional Pricing Model means the payment varies with the salary level, customers cannot know the actual number they will pay before getting the job which will make them feel less expensive.